benzookapi/shopify-barebone-app-sample/README.md

     Customer Account API note: `SHOPIFY_CUSTOMER_ACCOUNT_API_CLIENT_ID` is the `client_id` shown in the Customer Account API settings for the application/storefront that uses this login flow.
 Do not invent a random value in this repository and do not reuse the app's Admin API `client_id` / `SHOPIFY_API_KEY`.
 Also register `YOUR_APP_URL/customer-account/callback` as an allowed redirect URI and `YOUR_APP_URL` as a JavaScript origin for that Customer Account API client before testing the plain storefront login.
 Read this setup guide for where to find the Client ID: [Getting started with the Customer Account API](https://shopify.dev/docs/storefronts/headless/building-with-the-customer-account-api/getting-started).

+    The plain storefront page keeps the Customer Account API section after the tokenless/public/private Storefront API cart examples.
+After login, its **Apply logged-in customer to Cart buyerIdentity** action sends the HttpOnly-session Customer Account access token from the server to `cartBuyerIdentityUpdate.customerAccessToken`; the token is never exposed to page JavaScript.
+The page keeps the active cart ID in `sessionStorage` so the login redirect can return to and update the same cart.

 3. If you run it locally, run the following build command (`pnpm install && pnpm run build`).
 If you use cloud hosting (e.g. Render), use `pnpm install --prod=false` instead to ensure devDependencies (for example React Router's Vite build tooling) are installed even when `NODE_ENV=production`.
 You can see the details of command definition in `package.json`.
     Use Node.js 20.19.0 or later because the React Router and Vite toolchain require it.
     ```